 There rapidly became a positive vibe throughout the community because of the alliance group efforts.
-The regular bi-weekly meetings continue to show consistency towards accomplishing the abundant list of goals and to-do items.
+The regular monthly meetings continue to show consistency towards accomplishing the abundant list of goals each year.

 Born and raised near McLaughlin, Kimberly returned to the area after 18 years of experiences away from home.
 She has an extensive background in both financial services and business development.
 However, it is her passion and commitment to serve the community that has led the CAG to achieve the goals it sets forth as well as continually develop at a rather rapid pace.

 "I am humbled and honored to have been selected as the Executive Director for this non-profit organization," said Kimberly Olson.
 "This is our home.
 We all want to see our friends, family, and neighbors succeed in life, be healthy, be happy, and have hope for the future of this community.
 We must work on breaking down the barriers and walls that formed here over many decades.
 We are all in this together and by working together, all things are possible."